Hands (Jewel song): Release

 Atlantic Records originally planned to ship "Hands" to US radio sometime in mid-October, with possible impact dates being the 12th, the 16th, or the 19th.
 However, KHKS—a radio station in Dallas, Texas—obtained a copy of the song and began to air it.
 KHKS then distributed the single to other radio stations owned by the Chancellor Media Group, and "Hands" rapidly began to spread to other stations nationwide, including 118 monitored by Billboard.
 Because of this leak, Atlantic decided to rush-release promotional discs and move the official radio release forward to October 7.
-No physical formats were released in the US.
+No commercial formats were released in the US.

 The first commercial single of "Hands" was issued in the United Kingdom on November 9, 1998; it was distributed across two CD singles.
 The first CD contains two B-sides: "Innocence Maintained" and an acoustic version of "Enter from the East", while the second CD features live versions of two previous singles by Jewel: "Who Will Save Your Soul" and "You Were Meant for Me".
 In Japan, a CD single with the same track listing was released on November 26, 1998.
 This CD was also distributed in Australia.
 In Germany, a different CD single was issued, containing only the acoustic version of "Enter from the East" as an extra track.